-Essay: You will be asked to write 1 essay (3-4 pages, 1,000) which will respond to a specific question about the texts we are studying,.
-This essay must be typed with 1 inch margins all around, and turned in in class.
+Essay: You will be asked to write 1 essay (3-4 pages, 1,000 words each) during the semester responding to a specific question about the texts we are studying These essays will be uploaded to Canvas.
+You will be evaluated on the depth of your engagement with the texts.
 GE SLO 1, GE SLO 2, GE SLO 3

 Research Essay: A 3-4 page essay (1,000 words) is required based on library research that you conduct on a real utopian society that you are able to find somewhere in the world in the 19th or 20th century.
-I will provide a written prompt for this assignment later in the semester.
-A proposal for this essay will be required.
-See reading schedule for due dates.
-This essay will be uploaded to Canvas and subjected to Turnitin.com.
+I will provide a prompt for this assignment later in the semester.
 GE SLO 2, GE SLO 3